Discrete Vector Bundles with Connection: Discrete Vector Bundles with Connection

-A map of discrete vector bundles with connection is an \emph{isomorphism} if the simplicial map $f\colon X\to X'$ is an isomorphism and $\tilde{f}_i: E_{i}\to E'_{f(i)}$ is an isomorphism for all $i\in X^{(0)}$.
-An isomorphism of $(E,\nabla)$ covering the identity map on $X$ is called an \emph{automorphism} of $(E,\nabla)$.
-If a choice of gauge has been fixed, then an automorphism is also called a \emph{gauge transformation}. \end{definition}
+There is an evident map of discrete vector bundles with connection $\bar{f}\colon (f^*E,f^*\nabla) \to (E,\nabla)$ covering $f\colon Y\to X$ defined fiberwise by $\bar{f}_i = \bar{f}\vert_{E_i}\colon (f^*E)_i \to E_{f(i)}$ as the identity map.
+A pullback covering an isomorphism of simplicial complexes is called an \emph{isomorphism of discrete bundles with connection}, and an isomorphism cover the identity map on $X$ is called an \emph{automorphism} of $(E,\nabla) \to X$.
+If a choice of gauge has been fixed, then an automorphism is also called a \emph{gauge transformation}, specified by an element of $\GL_n$ at each vertex. \end{definition}

-We note that a gauge transformation is specified by the data of an element of $\GL_n$ at each vertex. \begin{example} We explain how gauge transformations act on parallel transport matrices by way of an example.
-Consider the 1-dimensional simplicial complex $X$ with three vertices $X^{(0)}=\{0,1,2\}$ and three edges $X^{(1)}=\{[01],[12],[02]\}$, i.e., a triangle.
-A discrete vector bundle with connection on $X$ is the data of three vector spaces $E_i$, $i=0,1,2$ and three linear maps $U_{ji}\colon E_i\to E_j$.
-A choice of basis for each $E_i$ identifies $U_{ji}$ with a matrix, and we use the same notation $U_{ji}\in \GL_n$ to denote the matrix.
-A gauge transformation is the data of three matrices $g_i\in \GL_n$, $i=0,1,2$.
-The action on the parallel transport matrices is

-\end{example} The formula~\eqref{eq:gaugetrans} for the action of gauge transformations on parallel transport matrices applies to general discrete vector bundles with connection over an arbitrary simplicial complex $X$, where $g_i\in \GL_n$ is the data of the gauge transformation at each vertex of $X$, and $U_{ji}$ is the parallel transport matrix on an edge $[ij]$ in $X$.

-We now describe a couple of basic operations on discrete vector bundles with connection imported from the smooth theory.